What Is The Derivative Of Absolute Value

 The non-differentiability at x = 0 stems from the geometric properties of the absolute value function.
 A derivative exists only if the function has a well-defined tangent line at that point.
 At x = 0, the graph of |x| has a sharp

 corner at x = 0, which prevents the existence of a unique tangent line at that point.
-This discontinuity in the slope means that the function fails to meet the criteria for differentiability at x = 0.
-Also, in mathematical terms, a function is differentiable at a point only if its left-hand and right-hand derivatives match.
-Consider this: since the left-hand derivative (-1) and right-hand derivative (1) at x = 0 are unequal, the derivative does not exist there.
-This distinction is critical in calculus, as it highlights that continuity does not necessarily imply differentiability—a key concept in real analysis Which is the point..
+In mathematical terms, a function is differentiable at a point only if its left-hand and right-hand derivatives match.
+Even so, this discontinuity in the slope means that the function fails to meet the criteria for differentiability at x = 0.
+Since the left-hand derivative (-1) and right-hand derivative (1) at x = 0 are unequal, the derivative does not exist there.
+This distinction is critical in calculus, as it highlights that continuity does not necessarily imply differentiability—a key concept in real analysis.

 Connection to the Sign Function and Subderivatives